dsardar099/uml/sequence-diagram.md

 *   **Call Message:** It defines a particular communication between the lifelines of an interaction, which represents that the target lifeline has invoked an operation.
     ![Sequence Diagram](https://static.javatpoint.com/tutorial/uml/images/uml-sequence-diagram4.png)
+*   **Synchronous messages:** A synchronous message waits for a reply before the interaction can move forward.
+The sender waits until the receiver has completed the processing of the message.
+The caller continues only when it knows that the receiver has processed the previous message i.e. it receives a reply message.
+A large number of calls in object oriented programming are synchronous.
+We use a **solid arrow head** to represent a synchronous message.
+*   **Asynchronous Messages:** An asynchronous message does not wait for a reply from the receiver.
+The interaction moves forward irrespective of the receiver processing the previous message or not.
+We use a **lined arrow head** to represent an asynchronous message.
 *   **Return Message:** It defines a particular communication between the lifelines of interaction that represent the flow of information from the receiver of the corresponding caller message.
     ![Sequence Diagram](https://static.javatpoint.com/tutorial/uml/images/uml-sequence-diagram5.png)
 *   **Self Message:** It describes a communication, particularly between the lifelines of an interaction that represents a message of the same lifeline, has been invoked.